v. Shanghai

 What's at the top?
 A Mauseleum to Sun Yat-Sen, a Chinese revolutionary, first president and founding father of the Republic of China, and a medical practitioner.
 He's one of the few people from the early revolution years to be honored by PRC citizens.
 You can learn more about him here.

 After Sun Yat-Sen, I traveled across town to the Memorial of the Nanjing Massacre.
 This was one powerful Memorial.
 I remember learning about this in school, but nothing had prepared me for this.
-I couldn't begin to image actually experiencing an event like this.
+I couldn't begin to image actually experiencing or witnessing a tragedy like this.

 300,000 innocent lives in 6 weeks.